-The late 20th and early 21st century have also witnessed a burgeoning of creation merging calligraphy with contemporary art.
-This phenomenon with origins in 20th-century Arab modernist painting encompasses such diverse forms as canvas painting, compositions on paper, photography, installation art and sculpture.
+In addition to traditional expressions, the late 20th and early 21st centuries have witnessed a burgeoning of creation merging calligraphy with contemporary art.
+This phenomenon with origins in 20th-century Arab modernist painting and Iranian art movements encompasses such diverse forms as canvas painting, compositions on paper, photography, installation art and sculpture.
 Islamic calligraphy also remains as ubiquitous as ever in everyday life.
 Graphic designers and typographers have brought it into their work with increasing sophistication, while more traditional commercial workshops continue to produce street banners, shop signs, film posters, and truck decorations, amongst other outputs.
-In the last decades, graffiti artists have also embraced calligraphy with exuberant vitality in such cities as Tunis, Beirut, and Tehran.
+In the last decades, graffiti artists like eL Seed, Yazan Halwani and Shamsia Hassani have also embraced calligraphy with exuberant vitality in such cities as Tunis, Cairo, Beirut, Kabul and Tehran.

-Thus, just as the modern art form finds an enthusiastic response in a globalised art market, the core roots represented by its traditional forms enjoy some measure of renewal.
+Thus, just as the modern art form finds an enthusiastic response in a globalized art market, the core roots represented by its traditional forms are enjoying some measure of renewal.
+In the same societies, from Morocco through Egypt to Pakistan, different people thus produce or appreciate calligraphy in a wide variety of ways, and for different reasons: pious and spiritual, notably amongst traditional calligraphers, but also some artists working with modern forms; as a revitalization of cultural values challenged and often sidelined in the past century, particularly in street art and graphic design; as an identity marker that singles out work from the Middle East and Islamic world in the contemporary art market; and so on.
+The borders between these broad categories are naturally porous.